 32.2.2.1 Master of Technology Management - Engineering and Applied Science Technology Option

-Candidates for the Master of Technology Management (Engineering and Applied Science Technology Option) shall be required to complete a minimum of either:
+Students in the Master of Technology Management (Engineering and Applied Science Technology Option) shall be required to complete a minimum of either:

 24 credit hours of course work and a major project and report (6 credit hours).
 Course work includes two compulsory core courses (6 credit hours) and six elective courses (18 credit hours).
 Students on the project route will complete MSTM 6100: Project in Engineering and Applied Science Technology Management (6 credit hours).